PouyaMohseni/Disassembler-Assembler/README.md

 ## Overview

 This project comprises both a Disassembler and an Assembler implemented in 8086 Assembly language and Python.
-Assembly language is a low-level programming language with a strong correspondence between its instructions and the architecture's machine code instructions.
+These programs are designed to work with the 8086 Assembly language, a low-level programming language with a strong correspondence between its instructions and the machine code instructions of the 8086 architecture.

-- An **assembler** is a program that takes basic computer instructions and converts them into a pattern of bits that the computer's processor can use to perform its operations.
+- An **assembler** is a tool for low-level programming.
+It takes basic computer instructions written in assembly language and converts them into binary patterns of bits that the computer's processor can execute.
+The assembler is responsible for translating human-readable assembly code into machine code that the computer can understand and execute.

-- A **disassembler** is a computer program that translates machine language into assembly language, which is the inverse operation to that of an assembler.
-It's different from a decompiler, which targets a high-level language.
+- A **disassembler**, on the other hand, performs the inverse operation of an assembler.
+It takes machine code, represented as binary patterns of bits, and translates it back into human-readable assembly language.
+This is particularly useful for reverse engineering, debugging, and analyzing binary executables.

 ## Supported Instructions

 Both the assembler and disassembler can understand and interpret the following instructions:
+### Data Movement
 | Instruction  | Description                     |
 |--------------|---------------------------------|
 | mov          | Move data between registers/memory |